Kiran01bm/jrecompare/ReadMe.md

 ![Start-Up Times](images/startUpTimes.png?raw=true "Start-up Times")

 ## Tests
-1. Run without ClassSharing for OpenJ9
+1. Run without ClassSharing for OpenJ9 - Notice Decrease in Memory and CPU.
+But spike in CPU consumption on boot-up.
-2. Run with ClassSharing for OpenJ9
+2. Run with ClassSharing for OpenJ9 - Notice Improvement in Boot Time and Increase in Memory Consumption but Drop in CPU Utilisation dues to Optimisation loaded into memory.

 ## Run with ClassSharing for OpenJ9
 ### BootUp